robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 The root cause of the flaw is that Stevesoft is a bootstrapped company on a shoe-string budget.
 This means that you don't have any money to pay for level designers.
 You also don't have any money to pay for core engine programmers, but you've reached an understanding with Kate and Otekah whereby they provide you with mediocre code and stale water-cooler banter and you don't say anything about anything to the IRS.
 You think it was John le Carre who said that blackmail is more effective than bribery; he forgot that it's also much cheaper.

 To get around your lack of level designers you've decided to centre your game around user-generated levels, built by your players using an in-game level editor in the style of *Little Big Planet* and *Super Mario Maker*.
 This saves precious money and means that if your players don't have fun then it's their own stupid fault.

-You want players to be able to email their levels to each other as level files, instead of downloading them from a centralized server.
-This retro mode of discovery makes you nostalgic for the days when you shared Nintendo cartridges with your friends and hadn't yet been so thoroughly corrupted by a futile lust for fame and money and internet points.
+You don't want players to have to share levels via a centralized server.
+Instead, you want them to be able to email level files to each other  This retro mode of discovery makes you nostalgic for the days when you shared Nintendo cartridges with your friends and hadn't yet been so thoroughly corrupted by a futile lust for fame and money and internet points.
 It's also substantially cheaper than running a centralized server.

 <img src="/images/levels-check-out.png" />